Kamena Vourla

 Kamena Vourla (Καμένα Βούρλα, [kaˈme̞.na ˈvur.la]) is a town and a municipality in Phthiotis, Greece.
 At the 2011 local government reform it became part of the municipality Molos-Agios Konstantinos (of which it became the seat), which was renamed to Kamena Vourla in July 2018.
 The population of the town proper was 2,796 at the 2011 census.

 Geography

 Kamena Vourla is located on the south coast of the Malian Gulf, 4 km west of Cape Knimis, which separates the Malian Gulf from the North Euboean Gulf.
 The Knimis mountains rise just south of the town.
-It is crossed by Motorway 1, which connects Athens and Thessaloniki.
+It is crossed by the A1 motorway, which connects Athens and Thessaloniki.

 The municipality Kamena Vourla comprises the municipal units Kamena Vourla, Agios Konstantinos and Molos.
 The municipal unit Kamena Vourla consists of the communities Kamena Vourla, Kainourgio and Regkinio.
 The municipality has an area of 339.0 km2, the municipal unit Kamena Vourla (the pre-2011 municipality) has an area of 117.9 km2.

 Population

-The population of the municipality Kamena Vourla was 12,090 in 2011, of which 4,728 in the municipal unit Kamena Vourla and 2,976 in the town proper.
+The population of the municipality Kamena Vourla was 10,924 in 2011, of which 4,361 in the municipal unit Kamena Vourla and 2,732 in the town proper.